Entrepreneurship Education. Positioning as entrepreneurial competence.

 Analysis of financial literacy offers in German schools

 In literature as well as in the media, there are many reports on the need to teach financial literacy in schools through systematically organised learning and educational processes.
-On this background, this research project examines to what extent the curricula and textbooks of selected German states provide for the teaching of key competencies in the field of financial literacy.
+On this background, this research project examines to what extent the curricula and textbooks of selected German states contribute to the teaching of key competencies in the field of financial literacy.

 This analysis is based on the "OECD/INFE Core Competencies Framework on Financial Literacy for Youth", which defines competencies that 15- to 18-year-old students should have in the area of financial literacy.
 The analysis of textbooks also examines the process of teaching, i.e. the didactic approach chosen in the textbooks, in more details.

 - Andreas Schuler completed his studies in Economics at the University of Mainz in March 2018 and has been working at the Deutsche Bundesbank since then.
 There, he works in the staff of the President in the head office in Baden-Wuerttemberg, among other things in the field of Economic Education.

 - In addition, he teaches at the Duale Hochschule Baden-Wuerttemberg (University of Cooperative Education) and supervises seminar papers and thesis.